 - An associated set of parties called actors.
 These are the parties who perform the action.

 - An exercise kind, which is either consuming or non-consuming.
-Once consumed, a contract cannot be used again (for example, the painter should not be able to accept the offer twice).
+Once consumed, a contract cannot be used again (for example, Alice should not be able to accept the painter’s offer twice).
 Contracts exercised in a non-consuming fashion can be reused.

 - A list of consequences, which are themselves actions.
 Note that the consequences, as well as the kind and the actors, are considered a part of the exercise action itself.
 This nesting of actions within other actions through consequences of exercises gives rise to the hierarchical structure.
 The exercise action is the parent action of its consequences.

-a Fetch action on a contract, which demonstrates that the contract exists and is in force at the time of fetching.
+- a Fetch action on a contract, which demonstrates that the contract exists and is active at the time of fetching.
 The action also contains actors, the parties who fetch the contract.
 A Fetch behaves like a non-consuming exercise with no consequences, and can be repeated.

 An Exercise or a Fetch action on a contract is said to use the contract.
 Moreover, a consuming Exercise is said to consume (or archive) its contract.